 Deepen your connection with BC’s nature by listening to three Indigenous leaders describe their unique relationships to the land and sea.

 What does wind teach us?
-Chief Frank Antoine of the Bonaparte First Nation shares what he’s learned by listening to the wind in the mountains of the Thompson Okanagan.
+Chief Frank Antoine of the Bonaparte First Nation shares what he’s learned by listening to the wind in the mountains of Central BC.

-Travel the expansive rainforests of Northern Vancouver Island with K’odi Nelson of the Kwakwakaʼwakw Nation and see how everything around us is connected.
+Travel to the Great Bear Rainforest with K’odi Nelson of the Kwakwakaʼwakw Nation and see how everything around us is connected.

 First Nations maintained intricate relationships with one another through family ties, culture, language, and trade.
 The Chinook Jargon Language was used to fill the gaps in language between nations and with settlers for trade, among other functions.